8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230315/content.md

 All of the funds were down the previous day.
 However, when I entered the amount I could spend and the current price of the multi-factor fund, I couldn’t buy a full share at 2 cents above market price; if the fund had been up the previous day I could because, per the [investment policy statement](/experiences/finances/investment-policy/#investments) I would’ve been in dollar-based investing territory.
 So the cash will just stay there instead in one of the savings accounts at the credit.
 It’ll still earn dividends.

+Speaking of dividends.

+The long-term United States Treasury fund in the M1 account spit out a couple dollars, and I put it against the main pie.
+Ultimately the money toward the S&P 500 fund.

 ## Dollar cost averaging

 This paycheck was an interesting learning experience from a dollar cost averaging perspective.